 Many of us associate Alzheimer’s with the elderly; after age 65, your risk of developing the disease doubles every five years.
 However, those who have had concussions or head injuries or those with Down syndrome are higher risk, as well as women.
 And it can strike at any age.

 Mt.
-Lebanon, Pa., author Niki Kapsambelis elegantly captures the North Dakota family’s plight in her book The Inheritance.
+Lebanon, Pa., author Niki Kapsambelis elegantly captures the North Dakota family’s plight in her book, The Inheritance.
 Of Moe and Gail DeMoe’s six children, five carried the mutation—Brian, Lori, and Doug died from complications from Alzheimer’s, while Dean and Jamie are still leading active lives.
 Only Karla tested negative for the mutation and is now a fierce advocate for her family.

-Now, Dean’s children, Jamie, and several family members visit Pittsburgh, Pa.’s University of Pittsburgh Medical Center at least once a year to participate in drug trials for the Dominantly Inherited Alzheimer’s Network (DIAN) as part of research for a cure for Alzheimer’s.
+Now, Dean’s children, Jamie, and several family members visit Pittsburgh, Pa.’s University of Pittsburgh Medical Center at least once a year to participate in drug trials for the Dominantly Inherited Alzheimer’s Network (DIAN) as part of the research for a cure for Alzheimer’s.